T0Far/tasktracker/README.md

    3   |    finish cs50                                                                                           |  done           |    2/4/2025 16:16     |   2/4/2025 16:18
 ```
 daddy have mercy i am new at this

+This is a project from [Roadmap](https://www.roadmap.sh).
+Click this [link](https://roadmap.sh/projects/task-tracker) to checkout the project